-January 16th, 2001.
+March 21st, 2000.
 Showcasing forges used for professional blacksmith and locksmith work.
 Here are 5 pages of photos of coal forges in use by shops which build ornamental gates and railings, build and repair agricultural tools and machinery, and forges which produced historical reproductions of implements and ironwork used long ago.
 A short text will accompany each picture describing the work of that shop as well as specific details of each photo.
-This is the second in a series of 3 jump pages linking to my documentary on the blacksmith's coal forge.
-More pages are found at links at the bottom of this page.
+This is the first in a series of 3 jump pages linking to my documentary on the blacksmith's coal forge.
+More pages are found in the navigation bar at the top of this page.

 The author can be emailed at address in picture below: